ACRCode/web-triad-ui/README.md

 ```sh
 <script src="~/*your folder*/uiControls/Scripts/webTriadService.js"></script>
 <script src="~/*your folder*/uiControls/Scripts/reviewControl.js"></script>

 <link rel="stylesheet" href="~/*your folder*/uiControls/Css/tcStyle.css">
 ```

-Create ui-control for any jquery element and assign the necessary business parameters to *reviewData* variable and define function *'getSecurityToken'* which will be called for receiving a token before each sending a request for the server.
+Create ui-control for any jquery element and assign the necessary business parameters to *reviewData* variable and define function *'getSecurityToken'* which will be called for receiving a token before each sending a request to the server.

 ```sh
 var control = $("#reviewControl").reviewerSubmittedFiles({